-Kuala Lumpur, Penang, Malacca, Langkawi, Sabah, Kelantan, Darul Uloom, Selangor, Keda are special places.
+Special places include Kuala Lumpur, Penang, Malacca, Langkawi, Sabah, Kelantan, Darul Uloom, Selangor, and Keda.

 When to go

-The weather condition in Malaysia is similar to that of India.
-Due to the large country and diverse nature, different places can have different weather at the same time.
+The weather condition in Malaysia is similar to that in India.
+Due to the large country and diverse nature, different places can have different weather simultaneously.
 But generally, the weather here is suitable for Indians throughout the year.